rodeldichoso/inventory-system-laravel/README.md

 ## License

 This project is open-sourced under the MIT license.
+Please note: This software is provided as-is for educational and development purposes, and may contain bugs or unfinished features.